 The 2010 Census of Population and Housing reports numbers of minority residents.
 Minority populations included in the census are identified as Black or African American, American Indian and Alaskan Native, Asian, Native Hawaiian/Other Pacific Islander, Hispanic or Other.
-Based upon the 2010 Census of Population and Housing, Brevard County had a population of 543,376 persons.
-Of this total, 122,022 persons, or 22.5 %, were minority.
-Orange County had a population of 1,145,956 persons, of this total, 686,080 persons or 59.9% were minority.
-The largest segment of the minority population is Hispanic at 26.9%.53
+Of Brevard County's population of 543,376 persons, 122,022 persons, or 22.5 %, were minority.